amida-tech/blue-button-json2json/README.md

 <a name="existsWhen" />
 #### `existsWhen` rule

 This rule determines if a property or value exists.
-It must be a predicate.
+It must be a predicate or array of predicates.
 This rule is evaluated before any other rule on the same level.

 ```js
 var _ = require('lodash');